Joey Eschrich

 -

-Mail code: 6511Campus: Tempe
+Mail code: 6511Campus: Otherus

 -

 Joey Eschrich is the managing editor for the Center for Science and the Imagination at Arizona State University and assistant director for Future Tense, a partnership of ASU and New America that explores emerging technologies, culture, policy, and society.
 He is part of the editorial team behind Future Tense Fiction, a monthly series of short stories about technology, policy, and the future.
-He is based at ASU’s Barbara Barrett and Sandra Day O’Connor Center in Washington, D.C.

 He was the managing editor for Hieroglyph (William Morrow, 2014) and Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds (MIT Press, 2017).
-He was the fiction editor, with Brenda Cooper and Cynthia Selin, for A Year Without a Winter (Columbia University Press, 2019), which was named one of the best art books of the year by the New York Times.
+He was a fiction editor, with Brenda Cooper and Cynthia Selin, for A Year Without a Winter (Columbia University Press, 2019), which was named one of the best art books of the year by the New York Times.

 He earned his master’s degree in Gender Studies in 2011 from ASU’s School of Social Transformation, and his bachelor’s degree in Film and Media Studies in 2008 from ASU’s Barrett, the Honors College and College of Liberal Arts and Sciences.